root-foundation/root/README.md

 | `Colonialism` | Spread civilization | Company             | Ships, guns, etc.           |
 | `AGI`         | Unity               | Personal token, UBE | Large language models, etc. |

-As presented in this table, every broad change comes with a collection of stories, instruments and technologies, of which we have only shown a few.
+[^emerge-together]: As presented in this table, every broad change comes with a collection of stories, instruments and technologies, of which we have only shown a few.

 Each feature of change (story, instrument, technology) has a notion of advancement, i.e., more advanced stories, instruments, technology enable more complex activities.
 (Note: from here on, when we reference AGI we are referring to the AGI _change_: i.e., the stories, instruments _and_ technologies it comes with.
 If we are only talking about a particular feature of this change, we will explicitly mention it.).